 I hadn't been to the garden in 2 weeks, although it's been on the list daily.
 We had camp, a collision, college prep, and a trip to Charlotte, among other things.
 I had a skeleton crew of 2 younger children, so I assumed falsely that since it's rained often and there's been no need to fertilize or use pesticides, that things would hold up.
 When Michael came home from camp, he rode over on his Daddy's old dirt bike, as he always does, and returned disappointed.
 He's helped cultivate and pick, becoming fond of the process.
 Passing through the room, he asked, "What was the point of doing it?"

 This morning I walked 2 miles with Miranda before she went to work.
 When she went in to shower, I nabbed Smokey in the carport to brush away his shedding hair.
-It made sense to take in on over across the creek to the garden, to deter deer.
+It made sense to take it on over across the creek to the garden, to deter deer.
 Driving over and from a distance I was shamed to already see what Michael had described, that except for the corn, it didn't even look like a garden.

 I put on my gloves and shouldered the hoe to begin surveying the overgrowth.
 It didn't take long to find that "strangers" were enjoying our garden.
 The fish line fence had only fooled them for so long and needs a higher strand now, so the temptation is harder to quench.
 The garden looks a mess to me but to the onlookers, it must be enticing.